-With a student pass rate of 99 percent, Tri-C's Fire Training Academy is one of the largest and most respected in Ohio and completion of an academy earns participants 13 credits towards a two-year Associate of Applied Science Degree in Fire Technology or a two-year Associate of Applied Science Degree in Fire-Emergency Medical Services.
+With a student passage rate of 99%, Tri-C's Fire Training Academy is one of the largest and most respected programs in Ohio.
+Students who complete the Firefighter I and II training program earn 13 credits toward an Associate of Applied Science degree in Fire-Emergency Medical Services.

 - Certification in Hazardous Materials/WMD — Awareness and Operation levels